eloismandotti/eloismandotti/README.md

 ### Hi there ✨

 - 🌱 I’m currently learning Typescript and Angular.
-- 📫 How to reach me:
+- 📫 How to reach me: elois.mandotti.26@gmail.com or search Elois Mandotti on Linkedin 🎈
-- linkedin.com/in/elois-mandotti-a84527207;
-- elois.mandotti.26@gmail.com
 - 😄 Pronouns: she/her